 Combining the data received at our testing sites with expert climate modeling has led to profound results indicating the benefits of a strategic application of reflective sand in the Arctic.
 Our findings were published as a peer-reviewed paper in the American Geophysical Union's pre-eminent journal, Earth's Future.

 Expert climate modeling is expensive, and so is the computer time to run our models.
-Please consider donating today to accelerate our climate modeling efforts.
+Thank you for any support you can offer to help advance our climate restoration mission.